freddygv/cassandra-wannabe/README.md

 - [ ] Basic implementation of Gossip protocol with UDP packets
 - [ ] Data streaming to new nodes when cluster grows
 - [ ] Virtual nodes instead of real nodes
+- [ ] Memtable that flushes to disk when full